 A Perfect Day Sailing Belize’s Barrier Reef With Carlos Tours

 I’m very much on the record as being obsessed with being out on the water.
-Whether sailing a Swedish archipelago or indulging in an Aruban snorkel and sail excursion, I try and make “I’m on a boat!” a constant reality in my life.
+Whether sailing a Swedish archipelago or indulging in a Turkish boating adventure, I try and make “I’m on a boat!” a constant reality in my life.
 So as soon as I booked my ticket to Belize—a country known for its amazing water and world-class snorkeling—I knew a boat trip was in order.

 And I have a special love for the feel of sailing…of the quiet out on the water, gently lapping waves, the wind and feeling of gliding over the water, and how close you feel to the ocean.
 It is a true love.